In this guide, you can learn how to set up the NMS FormMail script.

-You will need to download the NMS FormMail script.
-Make sure to download the “compat" version.
+NOTICE: You will need to download the NMS FormMail script.
+Make sure to download the “compat” package.

-- This is where you input any email addresses that the forms will send to.
+Now, modify the @allow_mail_to line.
+Here you specify any email addresses that the forms will send to.
 Again, only one space between multiple email addresses.
-Also, make sure you remove 'localhost' from both the @referers and the @allow_mail_to lines.
+Also, make sure you remove the ‘localhost’ entry.
+The line should look like the example below:

 Pointing the the contact form to the FormMail.pl

-- Next, inside of each of your forms you will need to include a few hidden input tags.
-Copy the code in the text box and paste it into your Contact form.
-They are detailed below:
+Inside of your form you will also need to include a few hidden input tags.
+Copy the code (below) and paste it into your contact form’s code.

-This tag will configure the form to send to a specific email or email addresses.
+This tag will configure the form to send to the specified email address(es).

 Redirecting the page to your own “Thank You” page

 This is another optional tag to specify where your users will be redirected to after they click the submit button.
 If you do not include this they will be directed to a very generic looking page created by the FormMail script.